msteffan/fundamentals/04_collections/02_text_arrays.md

 Run this program, and observe that the last object in the array has been removed

-> `an_array.pop()` will remove the last object in an array
+> `an_array.pop()` will remove and return the last object in an array

+Note that we said "remove and return".
+Instead of just `lap_times.pop()`, you could have said `last_time = lap_times.pop()`.
+The last element in `lap_times` would be removed, but you would now be able to access it by referring to the `last_time` variable.

 **Find/Read**

-We can read, or find, or access objects inside an array by making use of its position in the array.
+We can read, find, and access elements inside an array by referring to their position in the array.
 In other words, arrays are capable of answering questions like "What's the 4th object in you right now?".

 One important thing to note about arrays in Ruby is that we start counting positions **from 0**.
 In other words, the first element in an array has a position (or index) of 0.
 The second element has an index of 1.
 The third has an index of 2, and so on.
+Zero-based counting is standard across most programming languages.

 Given an index, we can access the element at that index by using the following notation.